Some of us distrust God because we question the fairness of his salvation plan.

 We infer that God exists from his natural revelation.

-We see the intricate beauty and sophisticated functionality of our bodies and the world at both the macro and micro levels.
+We see the intricate beauty and sophisticated functionality of our bodies, other living things, and the universe at both the macro and micro levels.

-We conclude from this evidence that nature reveals the power and creativity of an intelligent creator, i.e., God.
+We conclude from these observations that nature reveals the power and creativity of an intelligent creator, i.e., God.

-We realize that if God created the world and everything in it, we are products of his handiwork.
+We realize that, if God created the world and everything in it, we are his handiwork.

 And if God created us, then he is morally superior to us and sovereign over us.
 He is indeed holy.